 It’s been a while.

-And recently I’ve been wondering if it would be longer still before I sent another newsletter.
-Or if I would even send another one at all.
+And recently I’ve been wondering if it would be longer still before I posted.
 It’s been a beautiful and difficult summer.

 Beautiful because I feel like I’ve done so much in the way of living and creating, and also because we were fortunate enough to go on a wonderful vacation to Boston and Vermont (something that neither of us took for granted in any way because even a year ago this was far from possible).